English

 Convolution and Receptive Field Math: Padding, Stride, Channels, and im2col

 A convolutional layer is not just an image-model component.
-It is a computation pattern built from local connections, shared weights, and preserved spatial structure.
-The best way to understand it is to watch one window scan the input.
+It is a fundamental computation pattern built on three core principles: local connectivity, shared weights, and preserved spatial structure.
+Rather than connecting every input to every output like a dense layer, convolution slides a localized window—a kernel—across the input data.
+Understanding convolution from first principles is critical to mastering modern deep learning.

 floor((5 + 2*0 - 3) / 1) + 1 = 3